taotriad/BabySomnia/Video_guide.md

 * **[4]** [Sleepwalking](https://www.youtube.com/watch?v=2_GcbZlDnns) *(A really early Dreamcatcher song with a very low budget MV)*
 * [Fireflies](https://www.youtube.com/watch?v=lJTk5TPBl9M) *(A true vocal showcase, with a massive overdose of harmonies.
 Insomnicsy, one of the most famous Dreamcatcher fan-content producers, made a MV for it; be prepared with tissues)*
 * [Can't Get You Out of My Mind](https://www.youtube.com/watch?v=BC3hSEPLqEc) *(live performance with band)*
-* [Silent Night Live in Paris](https://www.youtube.com/watch?v=PtscFflDUMA) *(The sound quality is bad, the video quality is bad, but it's still awesome; this song is best heard live on location and you'll never know what choreography you'll get)*:
+* [Silent Night Live in Paris (fancam)](https://www.youtube.com/watch?v=PtscFflDUMA) *(The sound quality is bad, the video quality is bad, but it's still awesome; this song is best heard live on location and you'll never know what choreography you'll get)*:
 * **[3]** [Break the Wall](https://www.youtube.com/watch?v=TqcPjwKU_zc) *(Self-made MV)* [[H]](Break_the_Wall_hints.md)

 ## [8] Solos and Sub-units